for-GET/http-decision-diagram/v4/README_request.md

 ### `content_exists : in`

-Return TRUE if the request has content (`Operation.headers.content-length` greater than 0 or `Operation.representation` exists); return FALSE otherwise.
+Return TRUE if the request has content (`Transaction.request.headers.content-length` greater than 0 or `Transaction.request.representation` exists); return FALSE otherwise.

 ### `is_content_too_large :bin`